michaelalim/ciscoDataAnalyticsEssentials/README.md

 ## Notes

 These projects are primarily for learning and practice purposes as part of the Data Analytics Essentials course.
+This has just newly started and is an ongoing project until the whole module is done.